Text by CLOT Magazine

 Sasa: Clem is mostly composing music with a guitar or Wurlitzer, and I do it by sampling.
-Sometimes he plays me a tune he recorded at home on the guitar and then I start finding something that goes with it, sometimes I play him a sample or a loop and he will come up with a bass line or guitar part… then we just build from there.
+Sometimes he plays me a tune he recorded at home on the guitar, and then I start finding something that goes with it; sometimes, I play him a sample or a loop, and he will come up with a bass line or guitar part… then we build from there.

-I think that the previous collaborations and releases help me work more efficient with Auf Togo.
+I think that the previous collaborations and releases help me work more efficiently with Auf Togo.

 Clem: Our process has been the same from day one.
 Either I have a melody already worked out or Sasa has a bit ready when I arrive at the studio.
-And we just build loads of layers on it and see what sticks!
-It’s quick and easy, though Sasa always ends up with a big puzzle to solve.
+And we build loads of layers on it and see what sticks!
+It’s quick and easy, though Sasa always has a big puzzle to solve.

 Clem: I wish we could say it has evolved, but the truth is I believe it’s been the same since we started.
-It worked right away, and we haven’t changed any of the processes once.
+It worked immediately, and we haven’t changed any of the processes once.

 What have you technically been exploring in Movements (have you used equipment you haven’t used before)?
 And what were the challenges during its production?

-Clem: I agree, the reason why we both love working together is that it’s so easy and pleasurable.
+Clem: I agree; the reason why we both love working together is because it’s so easy and pleasurable.
 Smooth sailing!

 Apart from the most obvious cosmic disco and ’70s influence for Auf Togo, what are your main inspirations for your productions these days?

 Sasa: The inspiration comes from anything… really.
-Auf Togo is all about how Clem and I vibe together, has nothing even to do with music styles, what era the sound etc… It just comes out as it does, we don’t do anything special, it’s really basic.
-Plug in the bass record, then plug in the guitar record, add some drums… do a bit of mixing and that’s it.
+Auf Togo is all about how Clem and I vibe together and has nothing even to do with music styles, what era the sound etc… It just comes out as it does.
+We don’t do anything special.
+It’s really basic.
+Plug in the bass record, then plug in the guitar record, add some drums… do a bit of mixing, and that’s it.

 And where would you like to be taking Auf Togo’s sound into?

-Sasa: I don’t know, I’m watching where the music is taking us to.
+Sasa: I don’t know; I’m watching where the music takes us.

 Clem: There’s never any master plan.
-We’re not following any trends and I doubt we ever will.
-But of course, like any music lover, we always get excited by some new or old sounds we’ve discovered.
+We’re not following any trends, and I doubt we ever will.
+But of course, like any music lover, we get excited by new or old sounds we’ve discovered.
 And that keeps us inspired.

-What is your relationship with technology nowadays, how do you use it for your practice?
+What is your relationship with technology nowadays and how do you use it for your practice?
 And how do you cope with technology (screen/digital) overload?

 Sasa: Love & Hate

-But I do hate screens in general and do wish we could back in time and do everything on tape.
+But I hate screens in general and wish we could go back in time and do everything on tape.
 It’s just too costly these days, unfortunately.
 (I’m off to send a fax.)